firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

 get a good quantiative predictions as to the mean structure of the gyre that is generated.
 However, this demo aims to compute the structure of the oceanic gyre given particular parameters.
-The interested reader can read more about this in (Vallis chapter 14).
+The interested reader can read more about this in :cite:`Pedlosky:1992` and :cite:`Vallis:2006`.
 In this tutorial we will consider the nonlinear Stommel problem.

 Governing PDE:Stommel Problem
 =============================